 THE KAFUE RIVER

-The Kafue River plays a large role in Zambia’s eco- system.
-It is a major tributary to the Zambezi River and is the largest and longest river lying entirely within Zambia.
-Other tributaries include the Lufupa and Lunga rivers in the north, the Musa and the Luansanza in the centre and the Nanzhila in the south.
-Its course changes between slow flowing reaches to fast swift channels and mighty rapids.
-The streams which feed the river often have sandy banks which are perfect nesting sites for bee-eaters while the sandy shores are often occupied by hippos, crocodiles, otters and water monitors.
-Both the Musa River and the Kafue River flow into Lake Itezhi- Tezhi in an area that covers 370 square kilometres of serene water.
-The area is great for wildlife enthusiasts, fisherman and boating- fans.
+The Kafue River plays a large role in Zambia’s ecosystem.
+It is a major tributary to the Zambezi and the largest and longest river lying entirely within Zambia, clocking in at over 1 576km / 979mi long.
+Other tributaries include the Lufupa and Lunga Rivers in the north, the Musa and the Luansanza in the centre and the Nanzhila in the south.
+Its course changes between slow-flowing reaches to fast channels and mighty rapids.
+The streams that feed it often have sandy banks which are perfect nesting sites for bee-eaters while the sandy shores are often occupied by hippos, crocodiles, otters and water monitors.
+Both the Musa and Kafue Rivers flow into Lake Itezhi-Tezhi in an area that covers 370km² / 230mi² of serene water.
+The area is great for wildlife enthusiasts, anglers and boating fans.

-The river follows a course of approximately 960 kilometres.
+The river follows a course of approximately 960km / 597mi.
 It is one of the most prominent rivers in Zambia as its water is used for irrigation as well as hydroelectric power.
-It also breathes life into its surroundings with an abundance of life found around its banks.
-The river rises on the Congo/ Zambia border and then makes its way southward before turning west near the Lukanga Swamp.
-From here the river continues south and then east through the Kafue Gorge and the Kafue Flats.
-It then joins the famous Zambezi River near Chirundu in Zimbabwe.
-The river runs through the extensive Kafue National Park where it is a source of life for an abundance of wild animals.
-The river roughly dissects the park creating a north and south separation.
+It also breathes life into its surroundings with an abundance of wildlife and birds found around its banks.
+The river rises on the Democratic Republic of Congo-Zambia border and then makes its way southward before turning west near the Lukanga Swamp.
+From here, it continues south and then east through the Kafue Gorge and the Kafue Flats.
+It then joins the famous Zambezi near Chirundu in Zimbabwe.
+The river runs through the extensive Kafue National Park where it is a source of water for an abundance of wild animals, roughly dissecting the park creating a north and south separation.